 It is my hope that philosophical involvement with AI will contribute, both to the ethical deployment of AI applications, and to the theoretical understanding of intelligence itself.
 The Institute for Experiential AI will be central to such interdisciplinary research.

-– Brian Ball, Core Member, EAI
+– Brian Ball, Core Faculty, EAI

 Brian Ball is the head of faculty and an associate professor of philosophy at London’s New College of the Humanities at Northeastern.
 He also serves as the chair of the NCH research committee.